Charles A. Bongiorno, M.D, Medical Director

 Dr. Harbison then served as the Chair of Psychiatry at Gulfport Memorial Hospital in Gulfport, MS, from 2007-2013, where she also performed ECT and emergency department consultation.

-Dr. Harbison relocated to Panama City, Florida, in 2013 to join our team and has been practicing psychiatry for over 13 years.
+Dr. Harbison relocated to Panama City, Florida, in 2013 to join our team.
 She specializes in crisis intervention psychiatry and has extensive emergency room experience.
 Her psychiatric approach is rooted in behavioral neuroscience, or biological psychiatry, with a focus on interventional brain stimulation.
 Dr. Harbison treats adult patients at Emerald Coast Behavioral Hospital, including active duty and retired military service members in our Military Resiliency Program.

 In addition to treating patients on our inpatient units, Dr. Harbison is a certified acupuncture practitioner and champions our TMS Practice at ECBH’s main campus in Panama City.
 She is also a clinical staff member at The Florida State University College of Medicine.